-• Seven players must start at each game
+Seven players must start at each game

-Special Olympi nics Coccos Toom Skills Assocsmo at for ladicide ıala Special Olymi oics - Soccer Team Skills Assessme iic for individe 1912 Name Role (check one) Athlete Unified Sports partner Jersey Number Role (check one) Coach's Name Team Name Evaluator's Name Delegation Name (local program) Date of E valuation Special Oly mpics - Soccer Team Assessment I for Individuals A. Ball Skills (select the statement an nd score (#) below which best represents th he skill level of th e athlete in this area) Has difficulty dribbling and trap ning ball (2) Possesses some ball skills but th (3) Can control ball with dominant (4) Can control ball with both feet i deciding (5) Has ability to dribble either dire ction with token pressure ( 6 ) nile dribbling) regularly with dominant foot (7) hile dribbling) regularly with either foo (8) , 3, 3 SCORE B. Passing (select the statement and score (#) below which best represents the skill level of the athlete in this area) Has difficulty completing a pass /short pass to a teammate (2) , an open teammate with token pressur ге (3) mmate after looking directly at him/h mpting (4) Has ability to choose best type of pass (to feet or to space) without p rompting (5) Has ability to consistently comp olete a one touch or two touch pass to an open team Controls game with ability to co mplete a pass to open player when th ey are in good position (8) SCORE C. Movement (select the statement and score (#) below which best represents the skill level of the athlete in this area) Maintains a stationary position; does not move to a loose ball (2) Moves only 1-2 steps toward ba ll or opponent (3) Moves toward ball; but reaction time is slow and only in a limited area of the field (4) Movement permits adequate fi eld coverage for player's position (5) Good field coverage; reasonably (6) Exceptional field coverage; agg ressive anticipation (8) SCORE D. Game Awareness (select the stat ement and score (#) below which best rep resents the skill level of the athlete in this area) Sometimes confused on offense e and defense; may not always unders tand where the ev are on the field (2) tructed by coach; may go after an occa ames and can make some offensive an game, some offensive and defensive participate in an offensive coun (6) game and mastery of soccer fundame entals (8)
+Special Olympics - Soccer Team Skills Assessme nt for Indivi duals Name Jersey Number Coach's Name Athlete Unified Sports partner NameEvaluator's Name Delega tion Name (local program) Date of E Evaluation Special Olympics - Soccer Team Assessment for Individua als A. Ball Skills (select the statement and score (#) below which best represents the Has difficulty dribbling and trapping ball e skill level of tl (2) Possesses some ball skills but they are very limited Can control ball with dominant foot only Can control ball with both feet Has ability to dribble either direction with token pressure (3) (4) (5) (6) Has ability to beat defender (while dribbling) regularly with dominant Has ability to beat defender (while dribbling) regularly with either foo (7) (8) SCORE В. Passing (select the statement and score (#) below which best represents the skill level of the Б. Has difficulty completing a pass/short pass to a teammate Can sometimes make a pass to an open teammate with token pressure Can only complete a pass to teammate after looking directly at him/he Has ability to choose best type of pass (to feet or to space) without pr Has ability to consistently complete a one touch or two touch pass to Controls game with ability to complete a pass to open player when the e er or with pro compting an open team (2) (3) mpting (4) (5) mate (6) C. Movement (select the statement and score (#) below which best represents Maintains a stationary position; does not move to a loose ball Moves only 1-2 steps toward ball or opponent Moves toward ball; but reaction time is slow and only in a limited area Movement permits adequate field coverage for player's position Good field coverage; reasonably aggressive Exceptional field coverage; aggressive anticipation f the athlete in this area) (2) (3) (4) (5) (6) (8) SCORE D. Game Awareness (select the statement and score (#) below which best reprarea) Sometimes confused on offense and defense; may not always underst Can play in fixed position as instructed by coach; may go after an occa Limited understanding of the games and can make some offensive and Moderate understanding of the game, some offensive and defensive participate in an offensive counter-attack Advanced understanding of the game and mastery of soccer fundame and where the sional loose b d defensive de decisions and ey are on the field (2) all (3) ecisions when prompted (4)